 This date in National Hockey League history has not been the most eventful by any means, but it has still provided some interesting tidbits.
-One veteran player got traded twice on the same day, and the birth of a Hall of Fame defenseman are two of the biggest July 22 memories.
+One veteran player got traded twice on the same day, Matthew Tkachuk got dealt to the Florida Panthers, and the birth of a Hall of Fame defenseman are three of the biggest July 22 memories.

 Sillinger’s Busy Day